-Whether you already have a sunroom or are planning to add one to your home, keeping it comfortable year-round is likely a priority.
-Climate-controlled sunrooms allow you to experience the best of the outdoors while basking in the convenience of the indoors.
+Whether you already have a sunroom or are planning to add one to your home, keeping it comfortable year-round is probably a priority.
+A climate-controlled sunroom lets you enjoy the beauty of the outdoors with the comfort of being indoors.
 You can enjoy long, sunny summer days without worrying about bugs or sunburn and brisk winter mornings without sacrificing comfort.

-Fortunately, modern sunroom contractors build sunrooms with many climate-controlling features, like thermally efficient framing and tightly-sealed locking systems.
-If you already have a sunroom and are looking for ways to boost its climate-controlling ability, there are many things you can try.
+Fortunately, modern sunroom contractors build sunrooms with a variety of climate-control features, such as thermally efficient framing and tightly sealed locking systems.
+If you already have a sunroom and are looking for ways to boost its climate-controlling ability, there are several effective methods to keep your space insulated and comfortable year-round.

 Before we dive into ways to keep your sunroom comfortable year-round, let’s start with some important considerations that influence how well your sunroom can maintain a comfortable temperature:

-• North-facing vs. south-facing: A north-facing sunroom will receive little direct sunlight, which can be beneficial if you live in a warmer climate.
-A south-facing sunroom will receive the most light and heat, which is ideal for homeowners in colder climates.
+- North-facing vs. south-facing: A north-facing sunroom receives little direct sunlight, which can be beneficial if you live in a warmer climate.
+A south-facing sunroom receives the most light and heat, making it perfect for colder climates.

 Keeping your sunroom warm and cozy during the cold months involves heating the space and insulating the walls to keep the heat inside.
 Insulation keeps your space warm and helps cut down on heating costs.
 Below are a few ways to continue enjoying the benefits of a sunroom even when it’s cold outside:

-• Control the climate with an HVAC system: If you live in an environment that sees particularly harsh seasons, using an HVAC system is an efficient way to regulate the temperature in your sunroom.
+- Install an HVAC system: If you live in an area with extreme seasonal changes, an HVAC system is an efficient way to regulate the temperature in your sunroom.
 You can extend your home’s existing ductwork into the sunroom or install a separate thermostat to manage the sunroom’s temperature.
 Using an HVAC system also allows you to add the sunroom’s square footage to your home’s total livable space, increasing its value.

-• Add insulation to your windows: Window insulation film is a transparent sheet of plastic that adheres to the surface of your sunroom windows to help keep cold air out.
+- Add insulation to your windows: Window insulation film is a transparent sheet of plastic that adheres to the surface of your sunroom windows to help keep cold air out.
 You can install this film during the colder months and remove it once it’s warm outside so you can open the windows easily.
-Window insulation can boost energy efficiency, particularly if your sunroom has single-pane windows.
+Insulating your sunroom’s window for winter can boost energy efficiency, particularly if your space has single-pane windows.

-• Treat your windows with insulated drapes: Insulated curtains will help your sunroom hold onto warm air.
-Simply open the drapes during daylight hours to flood your sunroom with radiant heat and close them once the sun goes down to retain the warmth.
+- Treat your windows with insulated drapes: Insulated curtains will help your sunroom hold onto warm air.
+Simply open the drapes during the day to let in radiant heat and close them once the sun goes down to retain the warmth.

-• Supplement with a heat source: If your sunroom does not receive enough solar energy during the winter to keep it warm, you can use a portable electric heater or a baseboard heater to add warmth.
+- Add a heat source: If your sunroom isn’t warm enough in winter, use a portable electric heater or a baseboard heater to add warmth.

-How to Keep My Sunroom Cool in the Summer
+How to Cool a Sunroom in the Summer

 Summer is a lovely time to enjoy your sunroom.
 You can bask in long, sunny days and blooming flowers from the comfort of your home.
 However, all that summer sunshine means rising temperatures, and you may find your sunroom getting too hot to be comfortable.
 Below are a few ways to keep your sunroom cool in the warmer months: